 - Partially bake the pie shell according to these instructions.

 MAKE THE PEAR PIE FILLING:

 - Preheat the oven to 400 degrees.

 - Put the lemon juice and zest into a medium heavy bottom sauce pan, add the sliced pears and toss to combine.
 Sprinkle the sugar, cinnamon, nutmeg, salt, tapioca and cornstarch over the pears and toss gently to combine.
 Pour the sorghum syrup over the mixture and cook over medium heat, stirring constantly (but gently) until the mixture thickens and boils.

 - Remove from the heat and stir in the vanilla and pear brandy.
 Pour into the partially baked pie shell.
+Dot the surface of the pie with the chunks of butter.
 Place the pie onto a baking sheet to catch any drips and bake, uncovered, for 35 minutes.
 While the pie is baking, make the crumb topping.